colorcreate/replit/readme.md

 I always use it, especialy when I wanna test my javacsript algorithm

 in this project, I try to replicate this stuff but only in javascript language.
-I just focus in main controller and I am really sorry about my broken css
+I just focus in main controller (it's just run button and clear button that you can use) and I am really sorry about my broken css

 At least there are two tools to make Repl.it to be amazing compiler online